iuscommunity/umirr/README.md

 ## Why create a new mirror service?

-All of the existing solutions I could find seemed over complicated.
-The only thing I wanted was an API that returns the mirrorlist text.
+I needed to deploy a mirrorlist solution, but I didn't like any of the existing options.
+They all seemed overly complicated for my needs.
+The only thing I wanted was an API cable of returning the mirrorlist text.
 I didn't care about a pretty web portal or managing users.
-All the existing solutions depended on a database backend.
-Because of the simplicity of umirr, all configuration and data is contained in simple yaml files.
+I also didn't think the amount of data justified using a database.
+All of umirr's configuration and data are read from simple yaml files.

 ## How does it work?